 Types Of Reading Lists

 Before we discuss why it is important to have a mix of different types of books and how to balance time to read them, let’s define what each one is.

 Required school reading

-These are books that should be read during free time though they are not optional.
+These are books that should be read during free time, though they are not optional.
 Older students could have a yearly list.
-Younger students might benefit from having separate lists for each term.
+Younger students might benefit from having a separate lists for each term.
 Narration is not required of books on this list.
-A variety of books covering subjects such as history, biography, geography, science, nature, and literature are included.
+A variety of books covering subjects such as history, biography, geography, science, nature, math, and literature are included.

 These are books that students choose based on their interests, with parental discretion.
 Narration is not required.

 Why A Mix Of All Types Of Books Is important